Supreme Court Act: Early 20th century amendments (1900–1949)

 Quorum was an issue for the Supreme Court in its early years.
 In 1910, Justice Francis Alexander Anglin without notifying other justices, submitted a draft bill to the government to permit ad hoc justices to be appointed to the Court, the proposal was ignored by the government.
 In 1918, after the Court was forced to suspend a sitting due to unavailability of its members, the government passed a bill permitting the Chief Justice to appoint an ad hoc judge from the Exchequer Court or a provincial chief justice.
 In practice, the Court appointed ad hoc justices based on proximity.
 By 1927, 12 different lower court judges had served in an ad hoc basis on at least 125 cases.

 In 1920, Parliament amended the Supreme Court Act to standardize the minimum financial value of as a right appeals in civil matters to be $2,000 for all jurisdictions in Canada.
 Snell and Vaughan note that many of the justices of the Court were involved in the changes to the Court's administration.
 In 1922, Parliament expanded the Court's jurisdiction to include appeals from provincial reference questions.

 In 1927, Parliament amended the Supreme Court Act to create a seventh position on the Court and set a mandatory retirement age of 75.
 The William Lyon Mackenzie King government had supported mandatory retirement since at least 1924, and had tried to convince Justice John Idington to retire, which he likely rejected.
 Idlington was removed from the Court on March 31, 1927, when the amendments to the Supreme Court Act came into force.
+In 1926, the Privy Council in Nadan v R held the legislation as ultra vires of Parliament, overturning the abolishment of criminal appeals; Parliament amended the Criminal Code in 1933 following the Statute of Westminster 1931, to once again abolish the criminal appeal to the Privy Council.

+In 1949, Parliament abolished the appeal to the privy council, making the Supreme Court the final court of appeal in Canada.
+Amendments to the Supreme Court Act expanded the court from seven to nine justices, and ensured that three justices were appointed from Quebec.